Fusion-based implementation of qLDPC codes with quantum emitters: Details on the spin-based architecture with repeat-until-success encoded fusions

 \begin{enumerate} \item All fusions within one layer are executed simultaneously.
 Upon fusion erasure, which dephases both spins adjacent to the fusion photons, we measure both spins in the $Z$-basis, which effectively erases them.
 This causes one merge in both the $X$ and $Z$-type lattices.
-If we have a missing bond due to fusion failure, a $Z$-basis measurement is exclusively performed on the ancilla qubit. \item All fusions are executed sequentially, where previous measurements inform subsequent fusions.
-A fusion may be omitted if either of the spins involved has already been measured in the $Z$-basis as a previous missing bond would have already resulted in a cell merge.
-As these fusions are unnecessary, this improves the loss tolerance.
+If we have a missing bond due to fusion failure, a $Z$-basis measurement is exclusively performed on the ancilla qubit.
+This strategy is equivalent to the one used in Ref~\cite{Gliniasty2024}. \item All fusions are executed sequentially, where previous measurements inform subsequent fusions.
+A fusion may be omitted if either of the spins involved already needs to be measured in the $Z$-basis due to a previous fusion erasure or failure.
+Omitting these unnecessary fusions improves the loss tolerance.
 Our treatment of fusion erasure is the same as above, however for RUS fusion failure, we instead randomly choose the spin at either end of the missing bonds to be measured in $Z$. \end{enumerate}

 We note that after all bonds in a given layer have been attempted by RUS fusions, $H$ gates are applied to the spins to progress to the next layer.
 This can be understood by simultaneously executing the lattice construction and the teleportation of quantum information to the next layer by $X$-measurements.
-In Figure~\ref{fig:diagrams}, a photon is first generated in place of the spin as a chain node.
+In Figure 1, a photon is first generated in place of the spin as a chain node.
 To teleport the encoded state forward in the lattice, this photon will subsequently be measured in the $X$-basis~\cite{Raussendorf2003}.
 However, this circuit is equivalent to a circuit in which the photon is never generated (Fig.~\ref{fig:virtual-qubit}).
 This equivalence is important, as we therefore can omit the photon generation.
-A lattice of photonic qubits is thus never generated and so the only photons that can suffer loss are those involved in fusions.
+These virtual qubits are thus never generated and so the only photons that can suffer loss are those involved in fusions.

+In Figure~\ref{fig:lattice without virtual qubits}, we show the reduced resource states after the $X$-basis projection of these qubits.
+The branched chains reduce down to branched chains of one less leaf per node, $(\eta_Q/2 -1)$ leaves instead of $\eta_Q /2$, and the $(\eta_A + 1)$-star graphs reduce down to $\eta_A$-star graphs, while acquiring single qubit $H$ gates.
+The resulting lattice with virtual qubits omitted is shown in Figure~\ref{fig:lattice without virtual qubits} where some fusion bases (blue) are rotated by the $H$ gates.